-- 1. A broad-based, sophisticated understanding of the Liberal Arts, including their relationship to contemporary educational and technological trends - 2.
-Enriched global perspectives and an informed appreciation of cultural differences, including human interactions with the natural world - 3.
+- 2. Enriched global perspectives and an informed appreciation of cultural differences, including human interactions with the natural world - 3.
 Maturity of thought developed by and evidenced in considered, analytical responses to ideas - 4.
 The ability, individually and cooperatively, to identify problems and implement creative solutions - 5.
 Confident and ethical research practices - 6.
 The ability to plan, design, and complete long-term projects - 7.
 Advanced communication skills, both oral and written, enabling the successful transfer of complex as well as simple concepts